 If you’re a parent yourself, mother’s support groups and even playgroups are a natural first stop to announce your childcare business.
 The latter in particular, since you’ve already established rapport and trust with another parent.

-Especially when it comes to personal services.
-Believe it or not, many parents will be more apt to review a printed flyer, brochure or business card for your childcare service than they might be to review online offerings.
+When it comes to childcare, believe it or not, many parents review a printed flyer, brochure, or business card for your childcare service more than they might be to review online offerings.
 There’s a certain reassurance in physical media, and reassurance is exactly what parents are looking for.

 Many childcare providers seem unaware that the best promotion is right in front of their eyes.
 If you’ve established a particularly good rapport with a parent, encourage them to spread the word if they haven’t.
 After all, many parents have hectic schedules and can frequently forget they have a co-worker or relative nearby who’s in need of a qualified childcare provider.

-7. Offer Service You Can’t Find Anywhere Else
+7. Offer Services You Can’t Find Anywhere Else

 This could mean opening an hour early and staying late.
 It could mean offering a sliding scale cost.
 It could mean having your neighbor who performs balloon tricks stop by once a week for entertainment.
 There’s a whole host of unique ideas to distinguish your daycare service from other providers, whether it’s offering weekly field trips or helping your kids create personalized cards for mommy and daddy.
 And ultimately?